We receive advertising fees from the brands we review that affect the ranking and scoring. Advertiser Disclosure

 Like most auto loans, lease buyout loans come with their own terms, rates, requirements, and restrictions.
 Typically, the loan amount will be based on the vehicle’s residual or predicted value at the end of the current lease term.
 This could result in a higher buyout price than the vehicle’s current market value.

 Most lease agreements have a buyout option that lets you buy the car at the end of the lease term or even earlier.
-In case you choose to buy out the lease early, you will be liable to pay the remaining lease payments and fees, along with the residual value of the car.
+If you choose to buy out the lease early, you will be liable to pay the remaining lease payments and fees, along with the car's residual value.

 How to Get a Lease Buyout Loan